-- 28. The responsibility for organising the studies of the learner in doctoral studies lies with the programme director, the representative of the specialisation of the doctoral programme, and the supervisor(s). - 29.
-A doctoral student going to study or do research abroad is registered as studying abroad based on the doctoral student's individual plan or the study plan provided for in the Study Regulations.
-In other matters, the provisions of the Study Regulations regarding studies abroad apply. - 30.
-Academic or work experience obtained outside the university during studies can be recognised based on the progress review report. - 31.
-In the recognition of previous studies and work experience (RPL), the provisions of the Study Regulations apply. - 32.
-Doctoral students are fully released from the obligation to study during the period of participating in a reservist training or additional reservist training or when they cannot take part in studies due to mobilisation.
-A doctoral student who has received the corresponding notice must inform the representative of the specialisation of the doctoral programme and the supervisor(s) of his or her absence from studies.
+- 28. The responsibility for organising the studies of the learner in doctoral studies lies with the programme director, the head of the specialisation of the doctoral programme, and the supervisor(s). [effective as of 1 March 2024] - 29.
+A doctoral student going to study or do research abroad is registered in the Study Information System as studying abroad based on the doctoral student's individual plan or the study plan approved by the head of the specialisation of the doctoral programme. [effective as of 1 March 2024] - 30.
+The recognition of previous studies and work experience, and academic or work experience obtained outside the university during studies is applied for based on the progress review report. [effective as of 1 March 2024] - 31.
+In the recognition of previous studies and work experience ('RPL'), the provisions of the Study Regulations apply, unless stipulated otherwise in these regulations. [effective as of 1 March 2024] - 32.
+Doctoral students are fully released from the obligation to study during the period of participating in reservist training or additional reservist training or when they cannot take part in studies due to mobilisation.
+A doctoral student who has received the corresponding notice must inform the head of the specialisation of the doctoral programme and the supervisors of his or her absence from studies. [effective as of 1 March 2024]